aoboturov/loresmt-nlprocessing/paper/Reviews.md

 + Result for both supervised, semi-supervised and unsupervised models were provided throughout the article, we had regrouped them in Table 2.
 + Fixed table references.
 + Related work is now described in the end of the Competition Set-up Section.

-### TODO
-- Although appendix provides more detail information about system architecture, it's hard to understand.
-Scheme or figure would be much easy understandable.
++ Figures with information about system architecture were presented.

 ## REVIEWER \#6
 ---------------------------------------------------------------------------